Calendar Snack Documentation

 Check your email client for the newly sent Event Invitation (it could be in the SPAM folder).
 To test the RSVP, click either the ACCEPT or TENTATIVE.
 Return to the Calendar Snack Summary page, if it worked, there will not be ‘1’ Sent Invitation and ‘1’ RSVP action (whichever you chose).

-Step 5: Calendar Snack Code
+Step 5: Using Calendar Snack to Send Invitations

 When you are ready, we’ve provide several options on how to “use” your Calendar Snack.
 Currently, there are three options, they are ready to use immediately.